The Rich Biodiversity of Mgahinga National Park

 3-day-gorillas-and-lake-bunyonyi-safari

-Mgahinga Gorilla National Park should be conserved for it to remain a home for the dwelling of gorillas, golden monkeys, and other wild animals.
-The Uganda Wildlife Authority, together with various partners in conservation, works in the protection of biodiversity and its relict, endangered species.
-Tourists play a key role in this process by helping raise funds through permits, which go directly toward conservation and community initiatives.
+Mgahinga Gorilla National Park requires active conservation to remain a sanctuary for gorillas, golden monkeys, and other wildlife.
+The Uganda Wildlife Authority, alongside conservation partners, diligently protects biodiversity and endangered species.
+Tourists significantly contribute by purchasing permits, which directly fund conservation and community initiatives.

-Travelers are called upon to adhere to responsible trekking rules such as keeping a distance from animals, avoiding noise, using no flash photography, and never touching or feeding the wildlife.
-In return, visitors can be assured that Mgahinga will continue to serve as a haven for these magnificent species and a lifeline for the local communities who share in the same land.
+Travelers must follow responsible trekking guidelines: maintain distance from animals, avoid noise, refrain from using flash photography, and never touch or feed wildlife.
+By adhering to these rules, visitors ensure Mgahinga continues to thrive as a haven for these magnificent species and a vital resource for local communities sharing the land.

 Although Mgahinga is open throughout the year, the best time to visit would be during Uganda’s dry seasons, that is from December to February and June to September; In these months, the amount of rainfall is less, improving the trekking trails for easy access, especially those in the high altitude regions; The rainy seasons run between March to May and October to November, resulting in fewer crowds, an emerald landscape, and though the trail could turn mushy and quite tiresome.